ReAct V3 Agent

 Isolated Execution Runtime

-- Supervisor — networked, has env secrets and full runtime context.
+- Supervisor โ networked, has full runtime context, and resolves settings/secrets through the descriptor-backed provider.
 All bundle tools from

 tools_descriptor.pyexecute here, including MCP tools, bundle-local tools, and custom SDK tools.
-TheChatCommunicatoris also available to tool code, streaming events via Redis Pub/Sub to the client SSE. - Executor — completely isolated: no network, no env secrets, separate Linux namespace (UID 1001).
+TheChatCommunicatoris also available to tool code, streaming events via Redis Pub/Sub to the client SSE. - Executor โ completely isolated: no network, no descriptor payloads, no provider secret material, separate Linux namespace (UID 1001).
 Runs LLM-generated code.
 All tool calls are proxied to the Supervisor over a Unix socket.
 Can only write to

 /workspace/workand/workspace/out.